ShaishavShah04/Project-Builder/Readme.md

-# <b>Project BuildR </b>
+# <b>Project Builder </b>

 Note: So far, I have only created the backend of this platform.
+No front-end has been created yet as I'm currently learning the tool Figma.

 ## <b> What is this ? </b>